Rolphs/Mimir/README.md

 **Definition**: Existential risk is the constant, non-zero probability that a minimal intelligence stops operating due to internal or environmental factors.

 **Principle**: Every minimal intelligence in the system must keep an extinction probability greater than zero each cycle.
 Survival depends only on individual adaptive capacity.
+This probability is configured by `PROB_EXTINCION` in `ecosistema_ia/config.py`.

 ---